callahad/pystar/docs/badges/badge_colorwall.rst

 https://lsblakk@github.com/lsblakk/ColorWall.git ColorWall code on GitHub

 http://en.wikipedia.org/wiki/HSL_and_HSV has the
 explanation for what HSV color space means.
 What it boils down to for the purposes of our project is this: each pixel gets 3
-values: hue (e.g. am I red, green, or blue), saturation (am I pale or intense), and value (am I bright or dark). effects.py has example effects that exercise hue, saturation, and value independently.
+values: hue (e.g. am I red, green, or blue), saturation (am I pale or intense), and value (am I bright or dark). effects.py has example effects that exercise hue, saturation, and value independently